-Dissatisfaction with candidates at the top of each ticket, the paper suggested, caused "a widespread apathy" among voters.
-Nevertheless, it was supposed that the novelty of the Australian system and the \$2.50 penalty for not voting would bring out a full vote.
+ticket, the paper suggested, caused "a widespread apathy" among voters.
+248 Nevertheless,

+[I]t was supposed that the novelty of the Australian system and the \$2.50 penalty for not voting would bring out a full vote.
 That such was the intention of the people is evident from the fact that over 36,000 names were registered.
-Of these less than 23,000 persons actually voted, leaving 13,000 stay-at-homes, who, after having taken the trouble to register, preferred to risk the fine of \$2.50 for not voting rather than submit to party dictation which was obnoxious to them.179
+Of these less than 23,000 persons actually voted, leaving 13,000 stay-at-homes, who, after having taken the trouble to register, preferred to risk the fine of \$2.50 for not voting rather than submit to party dictation which was obnoxious to them.249

-For its part, the Times did not focus on the turnout.
-Instead, with Democrats sweeping the mayor's office and most seats on council, it praised how the secret ballot had led the defeat of the Republican machine.
-180 Democrats were pleased, but the duty to vote had not in this first deployment had the transformative effect envisioned by its boosters.
+For its part, the Times did not focus on turnout.
+Instead, with Democrats sweeping the mayor's office and most seats on council, it praised how the secret ballot had led to the defeat of the Republican machine.250 Democrats were pleased, but the duty to vote had not immediately worked the transformation its boosters had envisioned.

-What the tax did create, was confusion.
+What the tax did create was confusion.
 How would it be enforced?
-At the beginning of May, the city auditor passed the tax books to the treasurer, along with the names of every male resident, against whom the tax might be assessed.
-The treasurer, however, refused to receive the books or collect the tax, and the city counselor declined to pass any opinion on whether the tax was legal.
-By early June, the Star was pressing the city officials to act, noting that the charter provided for a \$25 fine to be imposed daily against any official who failed to carry out an official duty.
-The treasurer, however, replied that he had always been ready to collect the tax, but no one had approached with an interest in paying.
-A city councilor, meanwhile, suggested that the poll tax simply be added to the personal tax of anyone unable to produce a certificate demonstrating that they had voted.
+At the beginning of May, the city auditor passed the tax books to the treasurer, along with the names of every male resident against whom the tax might be assessed.251 The treasurer, however, refused to receive the books or collect the tax, and the city counselor declined to pass any opinion on whether the tax was legal.252 By early June, the Star was pressing the city officials to act, noting that the charter provided for a \$25 fine to be imposed daily against any official who failed to carry out an official duty.253 The treasurer, however, replied that he had always been ready to collect the tax, but no one had approached with an interest in paying.254 A city councilor, meanwhile, suggested that the poll tax simply be added to the personal tax of anyone unable to produce a certificate demonstrating that they had voted.255 compulsory and the dodgers will find neglect expensive."259 Another added that for June there would be a rebate of four percent on the tax, and two percent in July.260 These efforts fell flat.
+In early August, the Times praised twenty-three "patriotic men" who had approached the treasurer to pay the tax; but compared to some 20,000 nonvoters, this was "lamentably small."261

-To encourage voluntary compliance, the city briefly offered a discount on the tax.
-Notices appeared in the Times.
-"By walking up to the captain's office and settling now the non-voters may secure a discount on their poll tax," one promised.
-"The charter makes its collection compulsory and the dodgers will find neglect expensive."
-Another added that for June there would be a rebate of four percent on the tax, and two percent in July.
-These efforts fell flat.
-In early August, the Times praised twenty-three "patriotic men" who had approached the treasurer to pay the tax; but compared to some 20,000 non-voters, this was "lamentably small."
-183
+To encourage voluntary compliance, the city briefly offered a discount.256 Notices appeared in the Times.257 "By walking up to the captain's office and settling now the non-voters may secure a discount on their poll tax," one promised.258 "The charter makes its collection